Huffon/pytorch-sentiment-analysis-kor/README.md

 <br/>

 ### Usage
-- Before training the model, you should train soynlp tokenizer and build vocabulary using following code.
+- Before training the model, you should train `soynlp tokenizer` on your training dataset and build vocabulary using following code.
-- By running this code, you will get `tokenizer.pickle`, `text.pickle` and `label.pickle` which are used to train, test model and predict user's input sentence
+- By running following code, you will get `tokenizer.pickle`, `text.pickle` and `label.pickle` which are used to train, test model and predict user's input sentence

 ```